Convert WPS to TXT

 Download your txt file

-Please wait for the conversion to complete, then click on the download button to obtain your converted file in the txt format.
+Please wait for the conversion to be completed, then click on the download button to get your converted file in the txt format.

 The security of your files is our priority